pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 ## Scenario

-You are monitoring various Wi-Fi Hub devices running in two buildings on an industrial campus.
-Every 30 seconds, each device sends its current power consumption back to base, which a central database persists.
-You want to analyse this data to see how much energy (in Watt-hours - _Wh_) a device has consumed over the last hour for each device reading received.
-Furthermore, you then want to compute the total energy consumed by all the devices combined in each building for every hour.
+You are monitoring various air-conditioning units running in two buildings on an industrial campus.
+Every 30 seconds, a device in each unit sends the unit's current power consumption reading back to base, which a central database persists.
+You want to analyse this data to see how much energy in kilowatt-hours (kWh) each air-conditioning unit has consumed over the last hour for each device reading received.
+Furthermore, you then want to compute the total energy consumed by all the air-conditioning units combined in each building for every hour.

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate a new `device_readings` collection with device readings spanning 4 hours of a day for devices in two different buildings.
+Drop any old version of the database (if it exists) and then populate a new `device_readings` collection with device readings spanning 3 hours of a day for air-conditioning units in two different buildings.

 ```javascript
 use book-iot-power-consumption;